You can find more detailed information and what to expect from each subject below.

 • Modern Foreign Languages

 Using the tools of language we can access the culture of a country and thereby inspire inquisitive linguists; global citizens capable of recognising and appreciating the differences and similarities between nations.
-All students begin their first year on a carousel of French, German and Spanish.
+All students begin their first term on a carousel of French, German and Spanish.
 Alongside this, they all study Mandarin Chinese.
-During the course of the year they choose two languages to continue studying.
-This gives all students a chance to experience the different cultures and decide which ones they wish to delve into further.
+During Spring Term of Year 7 pupils choose two languages to continue studying into Year 8/9.
+This gives all students a chance to experience the different languages and cultures and decide which ones they wish to delve into further.
 The Stephen Spender prize and Anthea Bell prize for poetry translations both offer students the opportunity to compete nationally and hone their linguistic talents.

 Bilingual students